lread/test-doc-blocks/doc/example.md

 ### Specifying Test Namespace - :test-ns

 By default, test-doc-blocks will generate tests to namespaces based on document filenames.
-This file is named `example.md`.
+This file your are reading now is named `example.md`.
 Test-doc-blocks, up to this point has been generating tests to the `example-md-test` namespace.

 If this does not work for you, you can override this default via a CommonMark comment: